 Visit their website, and call or email them before you make an appointment.
 You may need to see a few different mental health professionals to find the best one for you.

-Antidepressant medication can effectively treat moderate to severe depression, and some anxiety disorders.
+Antidepressant medicine can effectively treat moderate to severe depression, and some anxiety disorders.
 If you are prescribed medicine, it will take time to work.
 The first medicine prescribed may not be the best one for you.

 Help from family and friends makes a big difference to someone with depression and anxiety.
 Beyond Blue has information and resources to help you help others, as well as look after yourself.
 StrokeLine can support you and tell you about helpful services.